 Your assessment timetables will be published on the My Exams tab in the my.tcd.ie portal at least four weeks prior to assessments taking place.
 No notice is required of intention to take an assessment in the course for which students have registered.
+If you don’t have access to your timetable in your portal, please review the full timetable below.
+If you have any queries about your Semester 2 exam timetable, please contact your School or Course Office in the first instance.

 Further assessment details (e.g: practicals, orals, vivas, etc.) may be obtained from your School, Discipline or Course Office.